MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - **Voice app**  Select the name of the resource account linked to an auto attendant or call queue that has already been created.
 Callers that request an operator are redirected there.
 - **External phone number** transfers the caller to an external phone number that you specify.
 Note the following:

-    - The resource account assigned to the application making the transfer must have a Virtual User license, a Calling Plan license or Online Voice Routing Policy (OVRP), and phone number.
+    - REWORK: The resource account assigned to the application making the transfer must have a Virtual User license, a Calling Plan license or Online Voice Routing Policy (OVRP), and phone number.
+ADD: A Phone System license is not supported.
+        - For a Calling Plan number, you must assign a Calling Plan license.
+        - For a Direct Routing number, you must assign a valid Online Voice Routing Policy (OVRP).
-    - The outbound phone number displayed is determined based on the P-Asserted-Identify (PAI) setting on the SBC, as follows:
+    - If you're using Direct Routing, the outbound phone number displayed is determined based on the P-Asserted-Identify (PAI) setting on the SBC, as follows:
         - If set to Disabled, the original caller's phone number is displayed.
 This is the default and recommended setting.
         - If set to Enabled, the resource account phone number is displayed.
-    - Transfers are done through VoIP and not the PSTN.
-    - Chaining an inbound Calling Plan call to an outbound Direct Routing call or chaining an inbound Direct Routing call to an outbound Calling Plan call isn't supported.
+    - You can't transfer a Direct Routing call to a Calling Plan call or vice versa.
+Resource accounts can only make the outbound transfer using the same

 <!--